Introduction

 You can create a new space by going to the team’s profile.
 To do so click your profile icon on the top right corner of KNIME Hub.
 In the tile Create new space click Private space to create a private space for your team, or Public space to create a public space.
 You can then change the name of the space, or add a description.
 You can change or add these also later by going to the relative space page and clicking the space name or Add description button to add a description for the space.

-You can also change the visibility of the space from private to public and vice-versa or delete the space.
+You can also change the visibility of the space from private to public and vice-versa, if you are a team admin, or delete the space.
 To do so, from the space page click the three vertical dots as shown in the image below.

 img change visibility delete space